drivendataorg/nbautoexport/README.md

 Usage: nbautoexport [OPTIONS] COMMAND [ARGS]...

   Automatically export Jupyter notebooks to various file formats (.py, .html, and more) upon save.
+One great use case is to automatically have script versions of your notebooks to facilitate code review commenting.

   To set up, first use the 'install' command to register nbautoexport with Jupyter.
 If you already have a Jupyter server running, you will need to